 It’s because he believed people would accept his social Greek style.
 He created his own reality and other people joined in because we all inherently have a desire to connect.

 I was greatly influenced by my dad when I began applying this life philosophy nine years ago.
 I started believing that people would become more social towards me if I just were more social towards them.
 And it’s worked tremendously for myself and my clients.

-All it takes is accepting that the secret to happiness stems from being social with everyone.
+All it takes is accepting that the secret to more happiness stems from being more social.
 I’d love to see a revolutionary shift in human connection where talking to people anywhere is not seen as invasive, but beautiful.